Cosmological parameters from the joint analysis of Density Split and Second Order Statistics: an Emulator based on the Halo Occupation Distribution: Density-split statistics

 The DSS fundamentally assesses the tangential shear $\gamma_{\mathrm{t}}(\theta)$ \citep{Schneider:1996} or angular clustering $w(\theta)$ \citep{Landy1993} surrounding sub-areas (quantiles) of the sky, allocated based on the density of foreground galaxies.
 Given that the matter or galaxy distribution is highly skewed, the DSS captures this non-linear information by considering all second-order statistics around those subareas, providing additional constraining information.
 To define these quantiles $\mathcal{Q}$, we smooth the foreground galaxy number counts $n(\boldsymbol{\theta})$ with a filter function $U$, which, motivated by \cite{Schneider:1998}, we call the aperture number

 For a top-hat filter, this definition aligns with the 'Counts-in-Cell' (CiC) statistics discussed in \cite{Gruen:2015}.

 The general idea of the DSS is to divide the survey area into quantiles $N_\mathcal{Q}$ according to the aperture number $N_\mathrm{ap}$ and then correlate points of each quantile with the shear of the background galaxies, resulting in $N_\mathcal{Q}$ DSL or DSC signals.
 Following \cite{Burger2022}, we measure the aperture number by distributing the foreground (lens) galaxies onto a \texttt{HEALPix} \citep{HEALPix2005} grid $n(\boldsymbol{\theta})$ of $\texttt{nside}=4096$, which resulted in a pixel area of $A\approx 0.74\,\mathrm{arcmin}^2$.
 Second, we determined the aperture number field $N_\mathrm{ap}$ with a $10'$ Gaussian filter function $U$.
-This was achieved with the \texttt{healpy}\footnote{\url{https://healpy.readthedocs.io}} function \texttt{smoothing}, with a beam window function that is the $U$-filter in the spherical harmonic space determined with \texttt{healpy} function \texttt{beam$2$bl}.
+The motivation for using a Gaussian filter over a top-hat filter is that it allows for the probing of smaller scales for the same number density of galaxies.
+Furthermore, the Gaussian filter is less likely to have empty apertures as it extends to larger scales.
+The filter size was chosen so that the density PDF was smooth and did not sharply peak around 0, which could happen if apertures were empty due to shot noise.
+This would hinder our ability to capture density variations in the low-density tail of the PDF, making it difficult to properly define quantiles and erasing some of the cosmological information encoded in these statistics.
+The smoothing was achieved with the \texttt{healpy}\footnote{\url{https://healpy.readthedocs.io}} function \texttt{smoothing}, with a beam window function that is the $U$-filter in the spherical harmonic space determined with \texttt{healpy} function \texttt{beam$2$bl}.
 In the presence of a masked survey, the aperture number calculation has to be modified to

 where in this work, $R(\boldsymbol{\theta})$ is the distribution of randoms inside the mask, and $\theta_\mathrm{max}$ is a large value where $U(\theta_\mathrm{max}) \rightarrow 0$.